Marrakech Hues to Desert Blues is an exclusive creative and cultural retreat filled with photography and art workshops and moving musical encounters…

 A non-refundable deposit* is required to reserve your space.

-The remaining balance will be due over 2 additional equal payments on May 15, 2018 and August 15, 2018.
+The remaining balance will be due over 2 additional equal payments.
 You will be emailed an invoice for each payment 2 weeks prior to the due date.

 Your deposit and subsequent payments are a commitment and each payment becomes non-refundable at the time it is received.